Automated Penetration Testing Tool | Crashtest Security

 What is a DAST Software?

-Ethical hackers access applications from outside and therefore use DAST tests.
+Ethical hacking accesses applications from outside and therefore use DAST tests.
 This allows them to test for critical vulnerabilities and possible future security flaws on exposed attack surfaces.
 Subsequently, security information about the application is collected by these Ethical hackers.
 This information is based on what responses are received to the simulations.
 DAST may or may not be performed on production instances, although it is performed on running code.
-QA analysts use these tests to try to gain insights about the applications without having to simulate attacks on production.
+QA analysts and security teams use these tests to try to gain insights about the applications without having to simulate attacks on production.

 DAST falls into the category of black-box security testing.
 This type of security testing is a method used to detect potential security issues.
 In addition, DAST has a lower false-positive rate relative to other security testing software you may be considering.